vsch/flexmark-java/flexmark-docx-converter/src/main/resources/empty.md

 resource.
 Then conversion with this basic template should be run against the `empty.md` file to generate this docx starter template.

-Bullet list (default bullet list style)
+Bullet list (Given by numbering list style `BulletList` or default numbering list style if one is not given)

 * Bullet Level 1
   * Bullet Level 2